-This Privacy Notice is provided by Al Tamimi & Company Limited (DIFC Commercial Licence No. CL0155 of Building 4, 6th Floor, Dubai International Financial Centre, Dubai, United Arab Emirates; “Al Tamimi & Company”, “we”, “us”, “our”), for and on behalf of itself and the various entities operating as part of the Al Tamimi law firm across the Middle East, as further specified here.
+This Privacy Notice is provided by Al Tamimi & Company Limited (DIFC Commercial Licence No. CL0155 of Level 7, Central Park Towers, Dubai International Financial Centre, Dubai, United Arab Emirates; “Al Tamimi & Company”, “we”, “us”, “our”), for and on behalf of itself and the various entities operating as part of the Al Tamimi law firm across the Middle East, as further specified here.
 This Data Protection Notice has been prepared with reference to DIFC Data Protection Law considerations, and will be augmented by jurisdictional specific addendums from time to time.

 We are committed to safeguarding the privacy of the personal information that we process in the course of our business, including the personal information we receive from you (“you” or “your”).
 This Privacy Notice describes how and why we collect, store and use personal information, and provides information about the rights of the individuals to whom such personal information relates.

 For the purposes of applicable data protection law, Al Tamimi & Company is typically the “data controller” of any personal information provided to us.
 Specifically, your data will be controlled by the Al Tamimi Entity that you have instructed, or that is providing services to or communicating with you.
 Very occasionally, we will act on specific retainers as a “processor” (meaning that we process personal data only in accordance with the directions of a data controller, or as otherwise permitted by law).

 Please read the following information carefully to understand our views and practices regarding how we handle personal information.
 If you have any queries about our approach to data protection that are not already addressed in this Privacy Notice, please contact our Director of Compliance & Quality, as per the contact details set out at the end of this Privacy Notice.